schmittjoh/serializer/UPGRADING.md

     would use the new handler system, if you instead were handling an arbitrary number of possibly unknown types, you would use the event system.

-    Please see the documentation for how to set-uup one of these.
+    Please see the documentation for how to set-up one of these.

 - Configuration